IEDMS/cfirt/README.md

 The current list of files included in this repo is:
 README.md
-cfirt.r	:	a source file for all of the other files cfirtdata.txt	: 	sample data file (synthetic) costgrad.r	:	the core vectorized functions for computing the loglikelihood

-makeICCs.r	:	for plotting item characteristic curves with data in unidimensional IRT SAMPLEcfirtICC.pdf	:	sample output from makeICCs.r plotCFmodels.r	:	for plotting the accuracy/RMSE performance of multiple CF models SAMPLEmodelcompare.pdf	:	sample output from plotCFmodels.r
+cfirt.r			a source file for all of the other files cfirtdata.txt	sample data file (synthetic) costgrad.r		the core vectorized functions for computing the loglikelihood makeICCs.r		for plotting item characteristic curves with data in unidimensional IRT plotCFmodels.r	for plotting the accuracy/RMSE performance of multiple CF models rescale.r		for rescaling parameters to known/assumed ability distribution (post-facto) errorbars.r		for error bars used in makeICCs.r basicfuncs.r	basic IRT sigmoid/logistic functions

+ex1\_ModelComparison.r		example of how to use cfirt for model-scan comparison ex2\_2PL.r					example of how to use cfirt to do 2PL IRT

-rescale.r	:	for rescaling parameters to known/assumed ability distribution (post-facto) SAMPLEmodelcompare.txt	: sample output from ex1\_ModelComparison.r
+SAMPLEmodelcompare.txt		sample output from ex1\_ModelComparison.r
-errorbars.r
-usingcfirtfor2PL.r
-UsingCfirtForModelComparison.r
-ex2\_ModelComparison.r
-basicfunctions.r
-ex2\_2PL.r
+SAMPLEmodelcompare.pdf		sample output from plotCFmodels.r
+SAMPLEcfirtICC.pdf			sample output from makeICCs.r